FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - All players take their current stones and add them to their stash
 - The Einhorn is returned to the center of the dice tray
 - The game counter is updated and layed next to Einhorn
-- All players bid on the Einhorn
+- All players bid on the Einhorn and all stones used for bidding return to the central stash
-- Everyone receives 6 stones from the central stash
+- Everyone receives 6 stones from the central stash and players may add more stones from their stash
-- A new game begins and the Einhorn owner starts
+- A new game begins and the owner of the Einhorn starts

 ### Bidding on the Einhorn

-All players can now bet on the 🦄 with their stones available from their own stash as described above.
+All players can now bet on the Einhorn with their stones available from their own stash as described above.

 Bidding on the Einhorn works as follows:

-- Place the 🦄 in the middle of the dice tray.
+- Place the Einhorn in the middle of the dice tray.
-- All players bet with their personal stone stash (if available) to receive the 🦄 in the next game.
+- All players bet with their personal stone stash (if available) to receive the Einhorn in the next game.
 You may bid zero stones if you want but you have to bid!
 - Do not show how much you are bidding until all reveal their bet at the same time.
 - All players put their stones used for the bid in the central stash.
-- The 🦄 goes to the highest bidder.
-In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the 🦄 figure.
+- The Einhorn goes to the highest bidder.
+In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the Einhorn-figure.
 E.g., if all bid zero, all must roll their dice.
 In case there is another tie the remaining players re-roll the dice until a winner can be determined.

 ### Receive 6 stones